Jameh Mosque of Zanjan: Architecture

 The mosque and school was built in the 17th century AH (1242 CE) during the Qajar era, it was initially named the Seyyed Mosque.
 The construction was carried out by Abdollah Mirza Dara who was one of the children of Fat'h 'Alī Shāh Qājār.
 It is located near the Zanjan bazaar.
 The mosque had a minaret that was destroyed in 1959 CE.

 To the east and west of the sahn are sixteen chambers that are parallel to each other.
 Facing towards south are rise chambers used as residential quarters for theology students.
 The ceilings of these chambers being artistically decorated with diagonal arches that are 5 m from the floor.
 The portions have beautifully vaulted and have arched ceilings.
 The chambers have also been worked in tile dating back to Qajar era.
-The mosque has three places for nocturnal payers, or Shabestan, each having an altar.
+The mosque has three places for nocturnal prayers, or Shabestan, each having an altar.
 The dome of this mosque is spectacular.
 The mosque contains four iwans on the sides of a large open court.
 The residential chambers have vaulted and arched ceilings decorated with artistic tile work.